LeeSH825/vim_configs/README.md

 - *More Informations on https://github.com/vim-airline/vim-airline*

 ### 2-9. airblade/vim-gitgutter
-* indicating changed lines for GIT things
+* Indicating changed lines for GIT things
 - *More Informations on https://github.com/airblade/vim-gitgutter*

 ### 2-10. nanotech/jellybeans.vim
-* color theme "jellybeans"
+* Color theme "jellybeans"
 - *More Informations on https://github.com/nanotech/jellybeans.vim*

 ### 2-11. kien/ctrlp.vim
-* helping to open files more easily, and more quickly
+* Helping to open files more easily, and more quickly
 - *More Informations on https://github.com/kien/ctrlp.vim*

 ### 2-12. terryma/vim-multiple-cursors
-* enable to select multiple things
+* Enable to select multiple things
 - *More Informations on https://github.com/terryma/vim-multiple-cursors*

 ### 2-13.
 Raimondi/delimitMate
-* auto-completion for quotes, parens, brackets, etc
+* Auto-completion for quotes, parens, brackets, etc
 - *More Informations on https://github.com/Raimondi/delimitMate*

 ### 2-14. terryma/vim-smooth-scroll